stevengj/nlopt/README.md

 The latest release and a complete manual may be found at the NLopt home page: http://ab-initio.mit.edu/nlopt

-It is compiled and installed with the standard GNU autoconf/automake
+It is compiled and installed with CMake build system:
-commands:

-    ./configure
-    make
+    cmake .
     make install

 See `./configure --help` or the `INSTALL` file for other options.
 To